freedombird9/work-happy-anywhere/README.md

 pip install pyyaml
 ```

 Then you're ready to go.
-Remember to execute it with `set_envs.sh /path/to/yamlfile` or `source set_envs.sh /path/to/yamlfile`.
+Remember to execute it with `. set_envs.sh /path/to/yamlfile` or `source set_envs.sh /path/to/yamlfile`.

 If you run it directly, the environment variables won't be exported to your current working shell, rather, they'll be exported to a sub-shell and be gone.